scoyoc/climateAnalyzeR/README.md

                     end_year = 2020, station_type = "GHCN", year = "year")
 ```

-Below are examples that produce PDF reports.
+Below are examples that produce PDF reports. **These functions are currently broken.**

 ``` r
 # Current water year summary for Arches National Park using the default station